-- Professional movers should move ones over 500 pounds
+- Professional safe movers should move ones over 500 pounds.

 Did You Know?

-Moving a 350-pound gun safe from one first-floor room, home, or apartment to another may not be a big deal, but it becomes exponentially more dangerous and difficult when stairs are involved.
+Moving a 350-pound gun safe from one first-floor room, home, or apartment to another may not be a big deal, but it becomes exponentially more dangerous and difficult when a flight of stairs is involved.

 What are the typical dimensions of a gun safe?